 Morphosyntactically, Words 1 and 2 were chosen to create a structural ambiguity in the meaning of the blend such that only one of the two possible parses invoked the relevant Positional Faithfulness constraint.
-The experimental task was to match the two blend candidates with two definitions that embodied the two possible morphosyntactic parses.
-The baboon-bandit head-faithfulness example is illustrated in (3).
-The first definition is a semantically coordinating (two-headed) definition, because the hybrid is equally a piranha and a rhino.
+The experimental task was to match the two blend candidates with two definitions that embodied the two possible morphosyntactic parses (that is, participants were asked to match blends to definitions, rather than to classify blends or definitions using the terms 'coordinating' and 'right-headed').
+The piranha-rhino head-faithfulness example is illustrated in

+3. The first definition is a semantically coordinating (two-headed) definition, because the hybrid is equally a piranha and a rhino.
 The second definition has a right-headed subordinating structure, because it defines a kind of rhino, not a kind of piranha.
+In matching the definitions to the blends, a participant is in effect assigning morphosyntactic structures to the two blend inputs.